TasneemZh/Git-Practice/README.md

 > ls -a

-*show the the files and folder including the hidden ones*
+*show the files and folder including the hidden ones*

 ### 10 - Format the README.md on the remote repository